The circle quantum group and the infinite root stack of a curve (with an appendix by Tatsuki Kuwagaki): Comparisons with and

 As before, by working over the category of all torsion sheaves on $X_{n}$ and $X_{n+2}$, we can obtain a directed system $(\DUbf_{n}^0, \jmath_{n, n+2})$.
 We define $\Ubf_\upsilon(\glfrakhat(\infty))$ as the direct limit

-\begin{remark} In \cite{art:hernandez2011}, Hernandez defined the quantum group $\Ucal_\upsilon(\slfrakhat(\infty))$ as a quantum affinization of $\Ucal_\upsilon(\slfrak(\infty))$ by using a ``Drinfeld presentation" (see also \cite{art:mansuy2015}).
-Our approach to this quantum affinization is somewhat different and only involves Drinfeld-Jimbo type relations. \end{remark} Fixing the discrete family $\{\alpha_n\}_{n \in \Z}$ as before, let us consider the assignment
+\begin{rem} In \cite{art:hernandez2011}, Hernandez defined the quantum group $\Ucal_\upsilon(\slfrakhat(\infty))$ as a quantum affinization of $\Ucal_\upsilon(\slfrak(\infty))$ by using a ``Drinfeld presentation" (see also \cite{art:mansuy2015}).
+Our approach to this quantum affinization is somewhat different and only involves Drinfeld-Jimbo type relations. $\triangle$ \end{rem} Fixing the discrete family $\{\alpha_n\}_{n \in \Z}$ as before, let us consider the assignment

 These define injective homomorphism of associative algebras $\Phi_{n, \infty}\colon \DCbf_{n}\to \DCbf_\infty$ and $\Phi_{n, \infty}\colon \DUbf_{n}^0\to \DUbf_\infty^0$ compatible with the $\jmath_{n, n+2}$.
 As before, we have the following. \begin{proposition} The homomorphisms $\Phi_{n, \infty}$ induce, respectively, injective homomorphisms of associative algebras